The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Introduction

 \section{Introduction}

-Understanding how citizens perceive the environment in which they live is of fundamental importance, as such perceptions are directly linked to individual and collective well-being.
-They not only reflect the quality of life in a given context but also shape awareness of risks and opportunities, guide daily choices that affect health, and inform the design of policies and communication strategies in the domains of health promotion, environmental protection, and social equity, which in turn affect the acceptability of these policies by the population.
+Understanding how citizens perceive the environment in which they live is fundamental, as perceptions are closely related to individual and collective well-being.
+Not only do they reflect the quality of life in a given context, but they also shape awareness of risks and opportunities, guide daily choices that affect health, and inform the design of policies and communication strategies in the domains of health promotion, environmental protection, and social equity. .